arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 You may find the [pandas cheatsheet (pdf)](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf) helpful.

-To learn how to make plots in R using ggplot2, see [data visualization in ggplot2](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md).

-For resources about statistics in general, rather than data visualization specifically, see the [Additional Resources section of the module on statistical tests](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/statistical_tests/statistical_tests.md#learning-statistics).
+For resources about statistics in general, rather than data visualization specifically, see [our list of recommendations for learning about stats](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/statistical_tests/statistical_tests.md#learning-statistics).

 ## Feedback

-In the beginning, we stated some goals.

-**Learning Objectives:**

-@learning_objectives

-We ask you to fill out a brief (5 minutes or less) survey to let us know:

-* If we achieved the learning objectives
-* If the module difficulty was appropriate
-* If we gave you the experience you expected

-We gather this information in order to iteratively improve our work.
-Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22Data+Visualizations+in+seaborn%22&version=1.0.3)!
+@feedback